newchuyalong/libgdx-learning/Dependency-management-with-Gradle.md

 This will include all the .jar files in the libs directory as dependencies.

 **NOTE**: "dir" is relative to the project root, if you add the dependencies to your android project, 'libs' would need to be in the android/ directory.
-If you added the dependencies in the core project, 'libs' would need to be in the core/directory.
+If you added the dependencies in the core project, 'libs' would need to be in the core/ directory.

 An example with a more _complete_ script:
 ```groovy